quicwg/base-drafts/draft-ietf-quic-transport.md

 connection, QUIC processes that packet accordingly.
 Note that more than one connection ID can be associated with a connection; see {{connection-id}}.

-If the Destination Connection ID is zero length and the packet matches the local address and port of a connection where the endpoint used zero-length connection IDs, QUIC processes the packet as part of that connection.
+If the Destination Connection ID is zero length and the addressing information in the packet matches the addressing information the endpoint uses to identify a connection with a zero-length connection ID, QUIC processes the packet as part of that connection.
+An endpoint can use just destination IP and port or both source and destination addresses for identification, subject to the limitations described in {{connection-id}}.

 Endpoints can send a Stateless Reset ({{stateless-reset}}) for any packets that cannot be attributed to an existing connection.
 A stateless reset allows a peer